Cameron Mooney: 2006: Suspensions

 Mooney in 2006, after the heartache of 2005, experienced the relative joy of a pre-season premiership.
 However, his premiership season was not as fruitful.
 He was suspended on four occasions, as well as his 100th game resulting in a loss.
 Geelong lost this game despite leading the West Coast Eagles by 54 points in the third quarter.
-Due to Mooney being suspended on four separate occasions in 2006, the Geelong Football Club fining him of a week's wages.
+Due to Mooney being suspended on four occasions in 2006, the Geelong Football Club fining him of a week's wages.
 This lack of discipline was seen as detrimental to the team despite Mooney's good form.
 At the end of the 2006 season, Mooney also requested to be traded to another club, though he was convinced to stay at Geelong for another year.

 2007: Premiership glory

-Playing permanently in the forward line for the first time, Mooney had an instrumental role, as Geelong finished Minor Premiers at the end of at the end of the home and away season.
-Mooney was the club's leading goalkicker with 55 goals, as well being awarded with an All-Australian selection for the first time.
-He is seen by some as the heart of the club due to his heart-on-sleeve attitude.
-Mooney capped off a remarkable season in 2007 kicking 5 goals in the premiership victory over Port Adelaide.
+Playing permanently in the forward line for the first time in his senior career, Mooney had an instrumental role as Geelong finished the home and away season atop the ladder.
+Mooney lead the minor premier's goalkicking with 55 goals, and was rewarded with his first All-Australian selection.
+He was often regarded at this time as the soul of the club due to his heart-on-sleeve attitude.
+Mooney capped off a remarkable season in 2007 by finishing the year with 67 goals after booting 5 majors in the record-breaking 119 point premiership victory over Port Adelaide.